 By now you’ve spent a good portion of your life learning things about yourself, steering them in different directions, giving up, hiding them, claiming new identities and any number of other things that we all do (consciously or not).
 So maybe, just as an exercise that we like, toooootally don’t need but are doing just for fun, let’s try to look objectively at our guts, and then trust them.

 Life is going to tell you a lot of things about yourself that you didn’t ask to be told.
 Negativity will be thrown at you out of nowhere.
 But when you’re being true to yourself and doing what you love, none of that really matters.
 We know this, but it bears repeating: Love conquers hate, and never giving up is how you win. –Adam J. Kurtz

-Adam J. Kurtz (better known as ADAMJK) is an artist and author of 1 Page at a Time & Pick Me Up.
+Adam J. Kurtz is a Brooklyn-based artist and author of several books including the international-bestselling 1 Page at a Time journal.
 His dark (but optimistic) humor comes to life in an offbeat line of gifts and small trinkets.
-Follow him at @ADAMJK or in real life (he lives in Brooklyn because of course he does).
+Follow @ADAMJK for more.